bejjup/gvsu-cis350/docs/Proposal.md

 # Method/Approach

-(What is your estimated "plan of attack" for developing this project)

 In our meeting today we discussed attacking this project in 3 different phases

 1. Deal with the initial opening of the application.
 This involves user selecting information such as: workout intensity, duration, time of day they'd prefer to be notified, etc.